TerriaJS/terriajs/doc/contributing/migration-guide.md

 ### Customising the selection of basemaps or basemap thumbnails

-To customise the available basemaps or the thumbnails of basemaps in the basemap switcher, [add/edit the `baseMaps` property in your initialisation files](../customizing/initialization-files.md#base-maps)
+To customise the available basemaps or the thumbnails of basemaps in the basemap switcher, [add/edit the `baseMaps` property in your initialization files](../customizing/initialization-files.md#base-maps)

 ### Upgrading TerriaMap code by git merge